Business electricity prices

 A standing charge is a fixed daily fee on your electricity bills regardless of your electricity consumption.

-A fixed standing charge covers the cost of maintaining your connection to the local electricity distribution network and renting your business energy meter.
+A fixed standing charge covers maintaining your connection to the local electricity distribution network and renting your business energy meter.

 The standing charge is quoted in pence per day.
 For instance, 30p/day.
 For more information, here’s our complete guide to the business energy standing charge.